snowplow-archive/snowplow.github.com/_posts/2015-05-22-first-experiments-with-apache-spark.md

 val sqlContext = new SQLContext(sc)
 {% endhighlight %}

 We can load the JSON formatted data into a DataFrame two different ways.
-Just continuing from the work we did above in the interactive shell:
+Just continuing from the work we did above in the console:

 {% highlight scala %}
 // this is used to implicitly convert an RDD to a DataFrame